BadIdeaFactory/corporate/documents/operating.md

 ### Removing Members
 Members may be removed from the organization by the Beastmaster when they are no longer associated with any BIFFUD projects.

-### Adding Minions
+### Adding Accomplices
-Anybody with an accepted Pull Request in a BIFFUD project is automatically considered a Minion.
-Before a Pull Request can be approved, the contributor must submit a signed Contributor License Agreement found in `/documents/minion_agreement.md`.
+Anybody with an accepted Pull Request in a BIFFUD project is automatically considered an Accomplice.
+Before a Pull Request can be approved, the contributor must submit a signed Contributor License Agreement found in `/documents/accomplice_agreement.md`.

+Project owners can also indicate who their accomplices are, even if they don't open pull requests (there are many ways to contribute to a project that doesn't involve code).

-### Removing Minions
+### Removing Accomplices
-Minions lose their status automatically one year after their most recent contribution to a BIFFUD project.
+Accomplices can be removed by the beastmaster if it decides that is what is best.

 ### Corporate Overlord Responsibilities
 Bad Idea Factory is a Limited Liability Corporation, which means that partnership can't _just_ be about the spirit or the lulz -- partners have legal responsibilities, ownership, and control over the Company direction.